danielabar/meblog/src/markdown/rails-slack-app-part2-slash-command-with-text-response.md

 ![slack ngrok inspect](../images/slack-ngrok-inspect.png "slack ngrok inspect")

 This shows all the form parameters that Slack sent in the HTTP `POST /api/slack/command`.
+Notice these include `team_id` and `channel_id`.
+These get parsed out by the `slack-ruby-bot-server-events` gem and are available on the `command` object in the block of the slash command handler.

 You can also view the HTTP headers.
 These include the `X-Slack-Request-Timestamp` and `X-Slack-Signature` headers that are verified by the `slack-ruby-bot-server-events` gem.
 If you weren't using a gem for this, you'd have to write this verification code yourself:

 ![slack ngrok inspect headers](../images/slack-ngrok-inspect-headers.png "slack ngrok inspect headers")